-Victor Sarigiannidis was born on September 23, 1929 in Tashkent — then Soviet Union, now Uzbekistan — to Greek parents.
+Victor Sarigiannidis was born on September 23, 1929 in Tashkent—then Soviet Union and now Uzbekistan—to Greek parents.

-In 1952 he graduated from the Central Asian State University (Tashkent) and in 1961 received a master’s degree in Near and Middle Eastern Archeology from the Moscow Institute of Archeology.
+In 1952, he graduated from the Central Asian State University (Tashkent), and in 1961, he received a master’s degree in Near and Middle Eastern Archeology from the Moscow Institute of Archeology.

-From 1949 and on he played an active role in archaeological excavations in Central Asia and Afghanistan.
+From 1949 onwards, he played an active role in archaeological excavations in Central Asia and Afghanistan.
 There, he brought to light the Royal Necropolis of Tilia Tepe (1st century AD).

 In Tilia Tepe, more than 20,000 gold objects were found.
 This was considered the “discovery of the century.”
 The findings were housed in the State Museum of Afghanistan.

-However, during the wars in the area, all the findings were stolen between 1991-1993 and since then their whereabouts are unknown.
+However, during the wars in the area, all the findings were stolen between 1991 to 1993, and since then, their whereabouts have been unknown.

-The findings in the “golden tomb” proved the existence of cultural influences from various regions such as Greece, Iran, India, Egypt, China and Siberia.
+Findings in the “golden tomb” proved the existence of cultural influences from various regions such as Greece, Iran, India, Egypt, China, and Siberia.

 In the last 30 years of his life, Victor Sarigiannidis made the largest archaeological excavations in the Karakum Desert in Turkmenistan.